andrasna/carosans/README.md

 # Carosans

-Carosans is a minimalistic carousel, it is currently in alpha, feedback is welcome!
+Carosans is a minimalistic vanilla JS/CSS carousel.

+It is currently in alpha, all feedback is welcome!

 ## How to include it into your project
 ---